About the Course and Forms, Part 1

 This video is still being processed.
 Please check back later.

-Learn how to design optimal user interactions and micro-moments
+Learn how to design optimal detailed design interactions and micro-moments

-The UX Detailed Interaction Design course teaches the best practice principles of how to design micro-moment interactions.
+The UX Detailed Design course teaches the best practice principles of how to design micro-moment interactions.

-Become an expert at UX detailed interaction design.
+Become an expert at UX Detailed Design.
 Click on the Purchase button at the top of this page and get started now.

 Some examples of what's in the course: